kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/02-real-world-apps/06-auth-with-graphql/02-adding-prisma-into-graphql-queries.md

 ### Open GraphQL Playground
 * Make sure to browse to `http://localhost:4000`
 * You should see GraphQL Playground is running
-* Run the users query and you will see all the static data from the array in db.js
+* Run the users query and you will see all the static data from the array in `db.js`

-## Change that method from db.js to get the data from the prisma Database instead
+## Change that method from `db.js` to get the data from the prisma Database instead
 * `prisma.query.users(OPERATON_ARGUMENT/null, OUR_SELECTION_SET)`
     - Select Set ---> What fields to we want to grab?

 ## More about the SELECTION_SET argument
-* There are 3 distinct types of values for SELECTION_SET
+* There are 3 distinct types of values for `SELECTION_SET`

 1. nothing
     * I could leave the 2nd argument off entirely
         - `prisma.query.users(null)`
-    * add a falsey value like `null` or `undefined`
+    * Add a falsey value like `null` or `undefined`
         - In this case Prisma will fall back to a default and that default will have all the scaler fields for that type
     * `prisma.query.users(null, null)`
-        - So in this case we are fetching users which returns a user type which means you would get all scaler fields for that user
+        - So in this case we are fetching users which returns a `user` type which means you would get all scaler fields for that user
-            + So see below and you that we would get the `id`, `name`, `email`, `createdAt` and `updatedAt` scaler values
+            + See below and you that we would get the `id`, `name`, `email`, `createdAt` and `updatedAt` scaler values
-        - We would not get anything back about the posts or comments (they are not scaler)
+        - We would not get anything back about the `posts` or `comments` (they are not scaler)
         - But this is not what we want
             + The problem with not providing no second argument is that we can never ask for relational data!